 The full text of the proposed Texas Instruments 1996 Long-Term Incentive Plan (the 1996 Plan) is shown on Exhibit A to this proxy statement.
-The principal features of the 1996 Plan, which is essentially identical to the existing Long-Term Plan, are summarized below.
+The principal features of the 1996 ${\rm Plan},$ which is essentially identical to the existing Long-Term ${\rm Plan},$ are summarized below.

 Under the 1996 Plan, the number of shares of common stock available for granting stock options and other awards during the term of the plan will be 18,500,000 shares, subject to adjustment for stock splits and other events as set forth in the plan.
-No more than 2,000,000 shares of common stock may be awarded as restricted stock, restricted stock units or "other stock based awards" described below during the term of the plan.
+No more than 2,000,000 shares of common stock may be awarded as restricted stock, restricted stock units or "other-stock based awards" described below during the term of the plan.

 As noted above, the 1996 Plan will permit the granting of: (1) stock options, including incentive stock options meeting the requirements of Section 422 of the Internal Revenue Code, (2) restricted stock and restricted stock units, (3) performance units and (4) other awards (including stock appreciation rights) valued in whole or in part by reference to or otherwise based on common stock of the Company.
 The plan will be administered by the Compensation Committee (the Committee) of the board of directors.
 The Committee will have the authority to establish rules for the administration of the plan; to select the employees to whom awards are granted; to determine the types of awards to be granted and the number of shares covered by such awards; to set the terms and conditions of such awards; and to cancel, suspend and amend awards but, except for stock splits and other events described below, no amendment may reduce the exercise price of an option.
-Neither the benefits or amounts that will be received by the executive officers or others if the plan is approved by the stockholders nor the benefits or amounts that would have been received by them for 1995 if the plan had then been in effect may be determined at this time, since awards under the plan will be at the discretion of the Committee.
-The Committee may also determine whether the payment of any proceeds of any award shall or may be deferred and may authorize payments representing dividends or interest or their equivalents in connection with any deferred award.
+Neither the benefits or amounts that will be received by the executive officers or others if the plan is approved by them for 1995 if the plan had then been in effect may be determined at this time, since awards under the plan will be at the discretion of the Committee.
+The Committee may also determine whether the payments representing dividends or interest or their equivalents in connection with any deferred award.